misael-diaz/sonic-infinite-scroller-game-dev/README.md

 - arrow-right-key: sonic runs
 - arrow-down-key: sonic spins
 - tab-key: sonic jumps
-- m-key: toggles between normal and camera modes
+- m-key: cycles among game modes

 As you see you can practically play the game with just the `tab-key`.
 This is quite limiting in comparison to the original Sega Genesis games but the intention was never to